dbeck121/CPI-Helper-Chrome-Extension/README.md

 ## Changelog

+### 3.9.0

+- [Improvement] Hundreds of ui improvements.
+Thanks to Omkar Patel for the great contribution
+- [Improvement] Many under the hood improvements
+- [Improvement] Updated Fomantic UI to 2.9.3
+- [Bugfix] Many small fixes

 ### 3.8.0

 - [Improvement] Improved "flying error dialog".
 No mouse over but you need to klick now.
 Thanks to Omkar Patel